Welcome to Eagles, our Junior class for Key Stage 2 pupils aged 9-11.

 REMEMBER . . .
 A celebration of Eagles Class home learning during our spring term 2021

 Below you will find some examples of the impressive work our Year 5 and 6 pupils did from home during lockdown.
 We wanted to acknowledge what a wonderful job they did in this new way of learning. .

 This week the focus is on science, showing how pupils have been engaged in a range of practical activities, alongside extending their knowledge through live lessons and research.
 Below are examples of work from Sienna, Nyah, Luis and Mia S, who are all becoming experts on the circulation system.

 Watch this space for work from more of our talented pupils and other curriculum areas in the future.

 Week ending 22nd January

 Take a look at examples of our bridge building project from Luca, Max, Amelia and Charlie PB - read a fascinating biography about someone who inspires Fleur, Rosa Parks and enjoy Lois's Lava lamp experiment.

 Week ending 28th January

 More biographies to enjoy from Joe, Olivia E, Willow and Esme.
-In Science the children have been demonstrating what they know about the circulation system by writing stories about the Journey of a Red Blood Cell around the Body, some great contributions by Charlie P, Olivia C and Luca, (more will be added soon) and Nyah was the first person to send in her photo of her working model of a lung.
+In Science the children have been demonstrating what they know about the circulation system by writing stories about the Journey of a Red Blood Cell around the Body, some great contributions by Charlie P, Olivia C and Luca, and Nyah was the first person to send in her photo of her working model of a lung.